daidodo/format-imports-vscode/README.md

 A grouping rule defines:
 - Type of imports to apply: Script or non-script imports.
 - Path pattern to match.
+- Sorting rules for paths and names within the group.
 - Sub-groups to further adjust the order of imports within the group, in addition to [Sorting Rules](https://github.com/daidodo/tsimportsorter/wiki/Sorting-Rules).

 _Note:_